Professional and Academic Development Sessions (Interludes)

 The Office of Academic Services is always here to help you.
 For general questions, such as a date, time, or room number, please contact our front office and one of our friendly Graduate Assistants will help you out!
 Our email is firstname.lastname@example.org or you can call us at (817) 735-0489.

-Do you need to speak directly with an instructor?
-Begin with Chelsea Lancaster, Assistant Director of Academic Services by emailing firstname.lastname@example.org.
+If you have more specific questions, please reach out to Chelsea Lancaster, Assistant Director of Academic Services by emailing email@example.com.